writerkash/Portfolio/index.md

     type: section_content
     title: About
     content: >
       I am a bachelors in Electronics and Tele-Communication and a Technical Writer by profession.
-I am always keen about learning new technologies, and enhance user experience
+I am always keen about learning new technologies, and enhance user experience by creating quality documentation.
     actions:
       - label: Contact Me
         url: /contact